SkymanOne/folidity/reports/main.typ

 A typical program in Folidity consists of data structures that describe models, states, and functions that can interact with each other.
 Models are one of the core structures that provide the model consistency guarantee in Folidity.
 States can encapsulate different of the same models and describe explicit state transition or state mutations as part of program execution, and functions are the driving points in program execution.
 Functions declare and describe the state transitions.

-As mentioned multiple times before, models lie within the core of Folidity design.
-They resemble regular `struct` structures in "C-like" languages with few differences.
+Models resemble regular `struct` structures in "C-like" languages with few differences.

-Models describe some representation of the storage layout that is encapsulated within explicit states.
+They describe some representation of the storage layout that is encapsulated within explicit states.

 #figure(
   ```